Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/intercom_createATicket.md

 - Automate ticket creation - freeing up your agents to focus on complex issues.
 - Pre-populate tickets with relevant information from the conversation, speeding up resolution times.

 Empower your team, and elevate your customer experience.
-Integrate Kore.ai with Gorgias today!
+Integrate Kore.ai with Intercom today!